PedroZappa/42_get_next_line/README.md

 > When `gdb` starts it reads commands from several initialization files, `.gdbinit` being one of them, it defines the commands to be automatically executed at the start of a `gdb` session.

 > [!IMPORTANT]
-> Do this step only if you trust all the contents of the system you're working on, otherwise change `/` to the path to the folder where you cloned this repo to.
+> Do this step only if you trust all the contents of the system you're working on, otherwise change `/` to the path of the folder you cloned this repo to.

 1. Compile your chosen `get_next_line` implementation, for survey convenience the `-g` flag is called by default at compile time: